-NOTE The PARTNER ACS Release 3.0 includes a PARTNER Remote Access PC Card, which allows you to program the system remotely and perform backup and restore functions.
+NOTE PARTNER ACS Release 7.0 supports the PARTNER Remote Access PC Card, which allows you to program the system remotely and perform backup and restore functions.

 Change the batteries in the processor module every year, even if the system has not yet displayed the ReplaceSysBat W/Power On message.
 Choose good quality alkaline batteries.
 (See "Inserting Batteries in the Processor Module" on page 2-11.)